jrhea/qbc/README.md

 ```
 $> make tarball-linux-64 -j4
 ```
+> Note: Check the Makefile to make sure that `linux-64` is added to the BUILDS variable

 To build the tarball package for Mac OS X, run:
 ```
 $> make tarball-darwin-64 -j4
 ```
+> Note: Check the Makefile to make sure that `darwin-64` is added to the BUILDS variable

 # Testing